the-turing-way/the-turing-way/book/website/reproducible-research/reproducible-research.md

 _The Turing Way_ started by defining reproducibility in the context of this handbook, lay out its importance for science and scientists, and provide an overview of the common concepts, tools and resources.
 The first few chapters were on {ref}`version control<rr-vcs>`, {ref}`testing<rr-testing>`, and {ref}`reproducible computational environments<rr-renv>`.
 Since the start of this project in 2019, many additional chapters have been written, edited, reviewed, read and promoted by over 100 contributors.

-We welcome you contributions on topics covering important concepts in reproducibility and how to ensure them in our research.
+We welcome your contributions to improve these chapters and to add other important concepts in reproducibility and how to empower researchers to work reproducibly from the start.
 Check out our [contributing guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) to get involved.